The Saïd Foundation

 • No public application process - Foundation selects partners based on leadership, expertise, and impact

-Amal Programme (Arts Organizations)
+Amal Programme (Arts Organisations)

 • Note: Amal became an independent charity in August 2020 (Charity Number: 1190887)